Is It Affordable to Retire in Vancouver, Washington? A Complete Guide

 Vancouver's housing market is relatively affordable, especially when compared to its neighbor, Portland, Oregon.
 The median home price in Vancouver is around $550,000, making it an attractive option for retirees looking to own a home without breaking the bank.

 Specific prices vary based on factors like location, size, and amenities.
-Popular retirement-friendly neighborhoods include Meadow Glade, Felida, and Salmon Creek for their peaceful surroundings and proximity to essential amenities.
+Popular retirement-friendly neighborhoods include Meadow Glade, Felida, and Salmon Creek for their peaceful surroundings and proximity to essential amenities - see my full breakdown of the top 5 neighborhoods for retirees in Southwest Washington for a deeper comparison.

 For retirees who prefer renting, Vancouver offers a cost-effective solution.
 The average rent for a one-bedroom apartment is approximately $1,500 per month, a reasonable rate compared to many other West Coast cities.
 From apartment complexes to retirement communities, Vancouver's rental market provides diverse options to match your lifestyle and budget.